 Frank Spencer is more than just a complete klutz.
-Everything he touches falls apart, and he can't keep a job more than a day.
-The only thing that keep him going is his long-suffering wife Betty, who somehow manages to cope with his disaster-prone life-style.
+Everything he touches falls apart, and he can't keep a job for more than a day.
+The only thing that keeps him going is his long-suffering wife Betty, who somehow manages to cope with his disaster-prone life-style.
 Written by

 Was this review helpful to you?